 Applied Part 5.
 Mutation Testing of Specifications

 Status: Frontier.
-Mutation testing for specifications and the immunity score metric vector — a practice not yet standardized.
-The "one mutant — one expected failure" idea is a recommendation.
-The operator sets and thresholds themselves need to be tuned per project.
+Mutation testing for specifications and the immunity score metric vector are a practice that is not yet standardized.
+The idea of "one mutant — one expected failure" belongs to the recommendations.
+The operator sets and thresholds themselves need to be configured per project.

-For the educational walkthrough, it is sufficient to run examples/stress-mutator/ and see that one mutant yields one expected failure.
-Selecting operators, thresholds, and the CI gate is the full production track.
+For the educational walkthrough, it is enough to run examples/stress-mutator/ and see that one mutant yields one expected failure.
+Selecting operators, thresholds, and a CI gate is the full production track.

-Let us introduce basic concepts.
-Mutation testing is a technique where a reference artifact is deliberately "corrupted" in a controlled way, and the test harness is required to catch that defect.
-Immunity metric is a vector metric of validator resilience consisting of three components:
+Let's introduce the basic concepts.
+Mutation testing is a technique in which a reference artifact is deliberately "corrupted" in a controlled way, and the test loop is required to catch this defect.
+Immunity metric is a vector metric for validator robustness, consisting of three components:

-strict_reject_rate— proportion of cases rejected strictly at the expected step;depth_of_diagnostics— useful diagnostic depth before failure;recovery_time— time until a stable verdict is returned.
+strict_reject_rate— the fraction of cases rejected strictly at the expected step;depth_of_diagnostics— the useful depth of diagnostics before failure;recovery_time— the time until a stable verdict is returned.

-The figurative name "validator vaccination" means ordinary mutation testing of specifications.
-The validator receives deliberately corrupted inputs and must reject them at the expected step.
+The figurative name "vaccination of validators" refers to ordinary mutation testing of specifications.
+The validator receives deliberately corrupted inputs and is required to reject them at the expected step.

 The boundary with neighboring mechanisms is as follows.
-In Chapter 2 you create one manual defect to learn to read symptoms.
-In this chapter you create a series of machine mutants to measure validator resilience.
-In Chapter 4 the Verifier searches for a minimal counterexample to a rule, rather than iterating through a catalog of mutation operators.
-In Chapter 8 the result of such checks may become evidence for a verdict, but the file arbitration itself does not replace the mutant generator.
+In Chapter 2 you create a single manual defect to learn how to read a symptom.
+In this chapter you create a series of machine mutants to measure the validator's robustness.
+In Chapter 4 the Verifier searches for a minimal counterexample to a rule, not enumerates a catalog of mutation operators.
+In Chapter 8 the result of such checks can become evidence for a verdict, but the file arbitration itself does not replace a mutant generator.

-This chapter relies on the discipline of facts from Part 9 of the first volume.
-Without it, mutations have no meaning.
-A mutant checks precisely the fact of failure at the expected Given/When/Then step.
-The simplest example of this discipline was already encountered in the educational AgentClinic: an empty review text from Part 12 must be rejected.
-Here the same logic is generalized to a set of mutation operators tied to the catalog of classic errors from Part 20.
+The chapter relies on the discipline of facts from part 9 of the first volume.
+Without it, mutations make no sense.
+A mutant tests precisely the fact of failure at the expected Given/When/Then step.
+The simplest example of this discipline was already encountered in the training AgentClinic: an empty review text from part 12 must be rejected.
+Here the same logic is generalized to a set of mutation operators tied to the catalog of classical errors from part 20.
 SDD Antipatterns.

 Before Reading

-- Foundation from the first volume: Part 9 introduces verification facts, Part 20 introduces process error classes.
+- Foundation from the first volume: part 9 introduces verification facts, part 20 — classes of process errors.

-appointment_latency_spike(minimal incident payload, on whichbase/base_spec.jsonin the runnable example is built). - Trace for
+appointment_latency_spike(minimal incident-payload, used to buildbase/base_spec.jsonin the runnable example). - Trace for

-capstone/: seed, list of operators, three immunity metrics, and verdict as a string invalidation.mdforhigh_memory_usage. - Key terms for the first pass: mutation testing (entry to the chapter) and immunity metric (exit — three vector components).
-The rest — mutation operators, mutation factory, "validator vaccination" — are reference material, only opened when configuring the CI gate.
+capstone/: seed, operator list, three immunity metrics, and the verdict as a string invalidation.mdforhigh_memory_usage. - Key terms of the first pass: mutation testing (entry to the chapter) and the immunity metric (exit — three vector components).
+The rest — mutation operators, mutation factory, "vaccination of validators" — are reference terms, opened only when configuring the CI gate.

-- What to defer: operator selection, threshold calibration, and mutation CI gate.
+- What to defer: selection of operators, calibration of thresholds, and the mutation CI gate.

 Goal

-After this chapter the reader will assemble a generator of degenerate specifications for an auto-remediation incident management project and configure a validator harness that does three things: discards absurd cases with precise diagnostics, preserves the evidence chain in SDD, and computes the immunity metric before merge.
-The validator ceases to be a syntax guard and becomes a tool of anatomical diagnostics: it shows the failure fact, field, Given/When/Then step, JSON Schema rule, failure route, and regression risk.
-This aligns with the "spec-first" approach — the contract precedes code planning and implementation (GitHub Spec Kit).
+After this chapter, the reader will assemble a generator of degenerate specifications for the auto-incident-management project and configure a validator loop that does three things: rejects absurd cases with precise diagnostics, preserves a chain of evidence in the SDD, and computes the immunity metric before merge.
+The validator stops being a syntax guard and becomes a tool of anatomical diagnostics: it shows the fact of failure, the field, the Given/When/Then step, the JSON Schema rule, the failure route, and the regression risk.
+This aligns with the spec-first approach — the contract precedes planning and code implementation (GitHub Spec Kit).

-Production incident appointment_latency_spike (derived from the educational feature /agents from book/part-11-second-feature-phase.md): SLA 10 minutes, escalation from appointments_oncall to sre_lead.
+The production incident appointment_latency_spike (derived from the training feature /agents from book/part-11-second-feature-phase.md): SLA 10 minutes, escalation from appointments_oncall to sre_lead.
 The Nullify mutation zeroes out severity.
-Expectation — the validator stops before When:evaluate_sla_window with code EMPTY_REQUIRED_FIELD, before SLA calculation and before owner selection.
+The expectation — the validator halts before When:evaluate_sla_window with the code EMPTY_REQUIRED_FIELD, before the SLA is calculated and before the owner is selected.

 Preparation

-book2/examples/stress-mutator/base/base_spec.json— correct source.book2/examples/stress-mutator/expected/expected_failures.json— expected(diagnostic_code, halt_before)under keyby_operatorand immunity thresholds inthresholds.book2/examples/stress-mutator/scripts/mutate_specs.py,fake_validator.py,immunity_score.py.book2/examples/stress-mutator/manifest.example.json— determinism reference.
+book2/examples/stress-mutator/base/base_spec.json— the correct source.book2/examples/stress-mutator/expected/expected_failures.json— the expected(diagnostic_code, halt_before)under theby_operatorkey and the immunity thresholds inthresholds.book2/examples/stress-mutator/scripts/mutate_specs.py,fake_validator.py,immunity_score.py.book2/examples/stress-mutator/manifest.example.json— the determinism reference.

 Steps

-Bad: one run without repeat — impossible to distinguish a deterministic generator from random noise.
-Good: two consecutive runs, same mutation_id order, regression base is reproducible.
+Bad: a single run without re-running — impossible to tell a deterministic generator from random noise.
+Good: two consecutive runs, identical mutation_id order, the regression base is reproducible.

 - Compare

-If you have Qwen Code installed and want to get additional explanation, perform a separate optional step:
+If you have Qwen Code installed and want additional explanation, perform a separate optional step:

 qwen -p "Read @out/validator_results.json and @expected/expected_failures.json.
-Which mutants are rejected at a non-expected step?
+Which mutants are rejected not at the expected step?
 Do not modify the files." --approval-mode plan

 This query does not replace the runnable check.
 Its result can be used as a review comment, but not as the sole fact of readiness.

 The full production track adds a separate CI gate.
-In your own project this is usually python3 scripts/ci_gate.py --strict-reject-min 0.98 --diag-depth-min 3 --recover-ms-p95 1200 --fail-on-regression — three thresholds, any violation blocks merge.
-There is no runnable equivalent specifically for stress-mutator in the textbook; the closest in concept examples/goodhart-validator/scripts/ci_gate.py is shown in Part 10.
+In your project this is usually python3 scripts/ci_gate.py --strict-reject-min 0.98 --diag-depth-min 3 --recover-ms-p95 1200 --fail-on-regression — three thresholds, any violation blocks the merge.
+There is no runnable analog specifically for stress-mutator in the tutorial; the similar in spirit examples/goodhart-validator/scripts/ci_gate.py is shown in part 10.

 Control Fact

-The three metrics from step 6 simultaneously satisfy thresholds. manifest.json matches manifest.example.json bit-for-bit.
-If you performed the optional Qwen query, its output must not contradict runnable facts.
-Without determinism, expected failures, and a green immunity metric the educational pipeline is not considered green.
+All three metrics from step 6 simultaneously satisfy the thresholds. manifest.json matches manifest.example.json byte-for-byte.
+If you performed the optional Qwen query, its output must not contradict the runnable facts.
+Without determinism, expected failures, and a green immunity metric, the educational pipeline is not considered green.

-Transfer to capstone/validation.md or a short capstone/README.md only the smoke run summary: seed, operators, three immunity metrics, and verdict.
-Do not transfer the out/mutations directory: it must remain a reproducible local trace, not a reviewable artifact.
+Transfer to capstone/validation.md or a short capstone/README.md only the smoke-run summary: seed, operators, three immunity metrics, and the verdict.
+Do not transfer the out/mutations directory: it should remain a reproducible local trace, not a reviewable artifact.

 Minimal fragment: